rjsoriano1990/Project2/README.md

 ## Transform

-For the **Covid-19 Vaccinations** after exporting it as a csv file we imported it into our Jupyter Notebook to work on it in Pandas and transformed it by doing the following:
+For the **Covid-19 Vaccinations**, after exporting it as a csv file, we imported it into our Jupyter Notebook to work on it in Pandas and transformed it by doing the following:
 - Selected the columns we wanted to use and created a new dataframe.
 - Converted the "Date" column to datetime format.
 - Selected Covid-19 data for all 50 states in the U.S.
 - Renamed the columns to all lowercase letters.
 - Sorted the columns and created the final dataframe.

-For the **Covid-19 Cases and Deaths** after exporting it as a csv file we imported it into our Jupyter Notebook to work on it in Pandas and transformed it by doing the following:
+For the **Covid-19 Cases and Deaths**, after exporting it as a csv file, we imported it into our Jupyter Notebook to work on it in Pandas and transformed it by doing the following:
 - Converted "submission_date" column to datetime format.
 - Dropped all data before December 13, 2020.
 - Changed the order by the submission date.
 - Selected data the 50 states only, and removed any counties or territories.
 - Created the final dataframe.

-For the **Unemployment Rates** after exporting it as a csv file we imported it into our Jupyter Notebook to work on it in Pandas and transformed it by doing the following:
+For the **Unemployment Rates**, after exporting it as a csv file, we imported it into our Jupyter Notebook to work on it in Pandas and transformed it by doing the following:
 - Converted "submission_date" column to datetime format.
 - Selected the columns that were needed; "submission_date", "Series ID", "Value".
 - Renamed "Series ID" column to "state".